mahedee/my-learning-playground/linux/Linux-command.md

     - Example: `systemctl status httpd` - view the status of the Apache web server service
     - Example: `sudo systemctl disable httpd` - disable the Apache web server service from starting at boot (requires sudo)
     - Example: `sudo systemctl stop  httpd` - stop the Apache web server service (requires sudo)

+*__iu__
+    - Command: `su - [username]`
+    - Description: Switches to another user account with a login shell.
+    - Example: `su - user2` - switch to the user account 'user2' with a login shell
+    - Example: `sudo -iu root` - switch to the root user account with a login shell (requires sudo)

+*__dmesg__
+    - Command: `dmesg`
+    - Description: Displays the kernel ring buffer messages.
+    - Example: `dmesg | less` - view the kernel messages page by page

+*__head__
+    - Command: `head [file]`
+    - Description: Displays the first few lines of a file.
+    - Example: `head file.txt` - display the first 10 lines of the file 'file.txt'
+    - Example: `head -n 20 file.txt` - display the first 20 lines of the file 'file.txt'

+*__tail__
+    - Command: `tail [file]`
+    - Description: Displays the last few lines of a file.
+    - Example: `tail file.txt` - display the last 10 lines of the file 'file.txt'
+    - Example: `tail -n 20 file.txt` - display the last 20 lines of the file 'file.txt'

 ## References